ENSpunks/Causal-Relativity-Public-/README.md

 ---

-### **Causal Relativity Equations**
+**The Causal Relativity Framework**

-The **Causal Relativity** framework is developed on the theory that all frames are relative, not just other frames, but relative to themselves independent of time.
+The Causal Relativity framework is developed on the theory that all frames are relative, not just to other frames but also to themselves, independent of time.

+**Starting with an n=1 Universe:**

-Start with an n=1 universe, the relativistic assumption is that the mass is at rest without any forces acting on therefore at rest relative to all inertial frames and its own frame.
-That the mass flows through a temporal dimension but does not move in n=1 space relative to itself.
+- **Traditional Relativistic Assumption**: In an n=1 universe, the assumption is that a single mass is at rest with no external forces acting upon it, hence at rest relative to all inertial frames, including its own.
+The mass is considered to flow through a temporal dimension but does not move in space relative to itself in this scenario.

-**Causal Geometry** challenges this assumption on the proposition that no mass is ever at rest or inertial relative to itself.
+- **Causal Geometry's Challenge**: Causal Geometry challenges this by proposing that no mass is ever truly at rest or inertial relative to itself.
+Here's how this plays out:

-Here's how this scenario could play out in an n=1 universe, considering both the effects of general relativity and quantum mechanics:

-1. **Space Curvature by Mass**:
+**Space Curvature by Mass:**

-   - **Assumption**: The mass curves space around itself, creating a gravitational field that extends indefinitely in all directions.
-This curvature is relative to the location of the mass, with stronger curvature closer to the mass and diminishing as you move away.
+- **Assumption**: The mass curves space around itself, creating a gravitational field that extends indefinitely.
+This curvature is relative to the location of the mass, stronger near the mass and diminishing with distance.

-2. **Propagation of Curvature**:
+**Propagation of Curvature:**

-   - **Assumption**: The influence of this curvature propagates outward at the speed of light.
-Although there's no other mass to interact with, this curvature is an intrinsic property of space around the mass, defining a "grid" or gravitational coordinate system where the mass is the origin.
+- **Assumption**: This curvature's influence propagates outward at the speed of light, establishing an intrinsic gravitational coordinate system where the mass is the origin.

-3. **Quantum Mechanics and Energy Emission**:
+**Quantum Mechanics and Energy Emission:**

-   - **Assumption**: Relative to the the space curvature by the mass, quantum particles within the mass are never truly at rest due to quantum fluctuations and the Heisenberg Uncertainty Principle.
-These particles can transition to lower energy states or interact in ways that lead to the emission of photons:
+- **Assumption**: Within the mass, relative to the space curvature it creates, quantum particles are never truly at rest due to quantum fluctuations and the Heisenberg Uncertainty Principle.
+These dynamics lead to:

-     - **Photon Emission**: Photons, carrying energy and information about the quantum state of the mass, are emitted.
-These photons interact with other quantized particles relative to the curvature of the mass and propagate outward at the speed of light relative to the curved space created by the mass.
+  - **Photon Emission**: Photons, carrying energy and information about the mass's quantum state, are emitted.
+These photons propagate through the curved space at light speed, their paths influenced by the mass's gravitational field.

-4. **Photons as Information Carriers**:
+**Photons as Information Carriers:**

-   - **Assumption**: Although there's no other mass to interact with, these photons still carry information about the mass from which they were emitted.
-Their path and properties (like redshift due to gravitational influence) would be determined by the distance in spacethe photons travel:
+- **Assumption**: Even without another mass to interact with, these photons carry information about the emitting mass.
+Their properties reflect the gravitational influence:

-     - **Coordinate in Space**: Each photon, as it travels, can be considered a point or coordinate in space relative to the mass, carrying information about the mass's state at the time of emission.
-The further the photon travels, the more it tells us about the mass.
+  - **Coordinate in Space**: Each photon acts as a spatial coordinate relative to the mass, providing information about its state as it travels further into space.

-5. **Energy Loss and Mass Change**:
+**Energy Loss and Mass Change:**

-   - **Assumption**: As the mass emits energy in the form of photons, it loses energy.
-This could potentially:
+- **Assumption**: Photon emission leads to energy loss, potentially altering:

-     - **Change Mass Density**: If the mass is losing energy, its mass density might decrease over time, depending on how significant the energy loss is relative to its total mass.
+  - **Mass Density**: A decrease in mass density over time if energy loss is significant.
-     - **Alter Size**: If energy loss is significant, it might affect the size of the mass, particularly if the mass is something like a star where energy production influences its physical structure.
+  - **Size**: Changes in size, particularly for star-like masses where energy affects structure.

-6. **Feedback on Space Curvature**:
+**Feedback on Space Curvature:**

-   - **Assumption**: As the mass changes due to energy loss, the curvature of space around it would also change:
+- **Assumption**: As the mass's energy changes, so does its gravitational curvature:

-     - **Shifting Curvature**: The "location" of the curvature relative to the mass would shift, reflecting the new state of the mass.
-This new curvature still propagates outward, continuously causing the mass's influence on space to change relative to the distance from the mass.
+  - **Shifting Curvature**: The curvature adjusts, reflecting the mass's new state, continuously influencing space relative to its position.

-7. **Intrinsic Coordinate System**:
+**Intrinsic Coordinate System:**

-   - **Assumption**: The mass and its emitted photons form an intrinsic coordinate system where the mass is the origin.
-The curvature of space around it, along with the paths of photons, provides a dynamic map of the mass's gravitational influence.
+- **Assumption**: The mass and its photon emissions create an intrinsic coordinate system, mapping the mass's gravitational influence dynamically.

-**Conclusion**:
+**Conclusion:**

-- Mass through its quantum particles, are in continuous motion in space relative to the mass in an inertial frame, even in an n=1 universe.
-Mass in an inertial frame has a self-referential system of coordinates of gravity and light.
+- Mass, through its quantum particles, is in continuous motion in space relative to itself, even in an n=1 universe.
+This scenario suggests a self-referential system where gravity and light define mass's coordinates.

-**Causal Relativity Equations** are equations derived on this principle and maintain consistency with original equations but modify them to be time independent.
+- **Causal Relativity Equations**: These are derived on the principle that all physics can be described in a time-independent manner, maintaining consistency with traditional equations but reinterpreting them spatially.

+___

 ### **Mass**